 When to Face Your Unfaithful Partner

+Have you lately discovered that your partner has been unfaithful to you?
 You might want to go straight up to them if you have hard evidence.
-It's entirely up to you whether or not to do
+It's entirely up to you whether or not to do so, but there are a few things you should think about beforehand.
+After all, confronting an unfaithful spouse is a big step—but is it one you're willing to take?

 You might want to end the relationship even if there's a good probability you'll choose to forgive your unfaithful spouse.
 It's best to keep quiet until you're ready to begin the divorce process.
 When they are able to organize their lives before unexpectedly divorcing their spouse, a lot of men and women find solace and mental clarity.